HSF/prmon/README.md

 incomplete arguments.
 If `prmon` starts a program itself (using `--`) then `prmon` will exit with the exit code of the child process.

+When invoked with `-h` or `--help` usage information is printed, as well as a list of all available monitoring components.

 ## Outputs

 In the `filename` output file, plain text with statistics written every `interval` seconds are written.
 The first line gives the column names.

-In the `json-summmary` file values for the maximum and average statistics are given in JSON format.
+In the `json-summary` file values for the maximum and average statistics are given in JSON format.
 This file is rewritten every `interval` seconds with the current summary values.
 Use the `--units` option to see exactly which units are used for each metric (the value of `1` for a unit means